riggerthegeek/steeplejack/getting-started/running-your-app.md

             routeDir: "routes"
         });

-> Like the `routeDir` path, the `modules` are prepended with the result of `process.cwd()`.
+> Like the `routeDir` path, the `modules` detect if it's an absolute path or a relative path - relative paths are
+> prepended with the result of `process.cwd()`.

 The modules accept an array.
-As you can [glob](https://en.wikipedia.org/wiki/Glob_%28programming%29) these files, I'd suggest doing something like this that requires as little entries as possible.
+As you can [glob](https://en.wikipedia.org/wiki/Glob_%28programming%29) these files, I'd suggest doing something like this that requires as few entries as possible.
 In this example, it includes every file ending in `.js`, except those in the `routes` folder.
+By writing a catch-all, you don't need to add to this every time you add a new file.

 ### Running